yangshun/tech-interview-handbook/non-technical/resume.md

 Here's the news - Recruiters do search for your name!
 Definitely pre-empt that by Googling/Facebook-ing/searching yourself on all forms of social media to see what turns up.
 Make sure your privacy settings are restricted so your online profile shows only the image you are trying to project.

 If you have some space on your resume, it is good to list additional interests outside of coding.
 Eg. skiing, water sports, soccer, etc etc. Gives the interviewer something to talk to you about.
 It also shows that you are a well-rounded individual/cool person to hang out with.

-#### 11. Resume Layout

-Absolutely, no headshots.

-It's important to note the layout of your resume.
-If you choose to quickly upload your resume via an auto-fill program, understand that the program will read your resume from top to bottom, left to right.
-This is good to keep in mind when developing the layout of your resume.

-Try to keep white space down to a minimum.
-This will also help reduce the length of your resume to one page.
-For instance, white space usually exists near the sides of your resume.
-Use that space to list out your skills in a vertical column!

 ###### References